scaN-7dtd/DisableWorldLights-Public/README.txt

 - These two blocks are still "on":

-- Gas-Hazardous broken pipe - This block uses another system, I already have an unpublished mod that turns them off.
+- Broken Pipe Fire Hazards - This block uses another system, to disable them use my mod "DisableBrokenPipeFireHazards"

 - Quest Generators - WARNING: this mod could break the "Restore Power" quest.
 I couldn't test it because a confirmed bug prevents testing the quest in the prefab editor.